"Humans are better at judgements when comparing two things against each other rather than absolutely."

-It is by far the most reliable way known to score essays or more complex performances.
-It is much simpler than marking, and is known to reducing teacher workload.
+It is the most reliable way to score essays or more complex performances.
+In addition, it is much simpler than marking and is known to reduce teacher workload.

-Adaptive Comparative Judgement (ACJ) is a low stakes approach to assessment, where several judges compare writing/work/competencies and then, using a computer algorithm, arrive at the Collaborative Professional Consensus (CPC) or rank order.
+Adaptive Comparative Judgement (ACJ) is a low stake approach to assessment.
+Several judges compare writing/work/competencies and then, using a computer algorithm, arrive at the Collaborative Professional Consensus (CPC) or rank order.

 ACJ is a highly reliable and valid way to assess subject competencies (like writing or performance) in education.

-RM Compare is the only available software for schools that uses Adaptive Comparative Judgement.
+AssessProgress is the only Comparative Judgement for schools programme that uses Adaptive Comparative Judgement.

-Judging in our benchmarked sessions means that your student's writing will be largely judged by teachers (approximately 20) from outside your school.
-A wide range of teacher's professional judgements elicit your CPC.
+Judging in our benchmarked sessions means that your students' writing will be primarily judged by teachers (approximately 20) from outside your school.
+Therefore, a wide range of teachers' professional judgements elicits your CPC.

-As several judges from outside your school define the CPC order, it has less bias that can be associated with other CJ systems.
+Several judges from outside your school define the CPC order.
+It has less bias than associated with other CJ systems.

-It normally takes less than an hour to assess a year group's writing, initially 60 seconds per judgement, as your teachers use the system their decision making improves reducing time, and workload, to approx 20 secs per judgement.
-The more judges, the less time needed to judge and the better the whole school CPD.
+It usually takes less than an hour to assess a year group's writing, initially 40 seconds per judgement.
+As your teachers use the system, their decision making improves, reducing time and workload to approx 20 seconds per judgement: the more judges, the less time needed to judge and the better the whole school CPD.

-ACJ as assessment is low stakes and not seen as a test or assessment by the students taking part, as the work that your students complete in lesson time is judged.
+ACJ as assessment is low stakes and not seen as a test or assessment by the students taking part, as your students' work in lesson time is judged.
 Removing the criteria and rubrics usually used for assessment for a writing task, for instance, often liberates the writer.

 There are several benefits to be gained from using ACJ to assess subject competencies over using rubrics, frameworks or criterion assessments: Read on for more information

-Halo effect and Order effect have an impact on the decisions that we make, this is reduced as you only judge, anonymously, work from other schools when taking part in our ACJ group sessions.
+Halo effect and Order effect impact our decisions; this is reduced as you only judge, anonymously, work from other schools when taking part in our ACJ group sessions.

-20 other professionals have judged each students work, not just the class teacher, as the teachers come from outside the school you can be confident that there can be little disagreement with the outcome.
+Twenty other professionals have judged each student's work, not just the class teacher.
+As the teachers come from outside the school, you can be confident that there can be little disagreement with the outcome.

 Teachers love being empowered to make professional decisions about the subjects they teach.
-More often than not they'll agree with each other too making ACJ a highly reliable assessment.
+More often than not, they'll agree with each other to make ACJ a highly reliable assessment.

-Marking a class worth of books against rubrics and criteria can take a couple of hours.
-By the time your marking the last set of books you're quite mentally fatigued, those judgements suffer from and are affected by that fatigue.
-With ACJ as you are only making a comparative judgement against two pieces of writing your judgements are equally affected for each judgement you make.
+Marking a class's worth of books against rubrics and criteria can take a couple of hours.
+By the time you're marking the last set of books, you're pretty mentally exhausted.
+Those judgements suffer from and are affected by that fatigue.
+With ACJ, as you are only making a comparative judgement against two pieces of writing, your conclusions are equally affected for each decision you make.

-Get all of your teacher across your school to judge in a staff meeting (1hr) for every year group so that teachers across the whole school understand what good and better looks like within the work range.
-Use the judging session in the staff meetings to stimulate discussions between all staff to support writing improvement.
-Set writing targets and talk about pedagogy (30 mins) free professional led CPD.
+Get all of your teachers to judge in a staff meeting (45 mins - 1hr) for every year group so that teachers across the whole school understand what good and better looks like within the operating range.
+Use the judging sessions in staff meetings to stimulate discussions between all staff to support writing improvement.
+Set writing targets and talk about pedagogy - free professional led CPD.

-RM Compare accepts PDF, MP4 voice recording, Video recording, HTML pages and Website links (You Tube etc) all of which can be compared in an ACJ session.
+Our system accepts PDF, MP4 voice recording, Video recording, HTML pages and Website links (for example, YouTube), all of which can be compared in an ACJ session.